 Lower School Literacy strives to inspire and inform pupils, providing them with the tools necessary to engage with the rest of the school curriculum and everyday life.
 Literacy lessons and all corresponding activities, such as Phonics teaching, are part of the daily timetable for all students in Lower School.

 Phonics is taught regularly across Lower School using the Phonics Bugs Scheme and resources alongside Letters and Sounds and elements of Jolly Phonics.
 All classes in Lower School have their own set of resources depending on ability.
 These resources include reading books, flash cards, games and activities.
-Phonics is used to help our students with their reading at any age through the use of segmenting, blending and decoding to teach students how to read and interpret meaning from books.
-Students are taught letter sounds using Jolly Phonics actions and encouraged to also learn the letter names.
+Phonics is used to help our pupils with their reading at any age through the use of segmenting, blending and decoding to teach students how to read and interpret meaning from books.
+Pupils are taught letter sounds using Jolly Phonics actions and encouraged to also learn the letter names.
 All teachers in Lower School receive regular Phonics training, either from CfBT or in-house.

 Reading is an important part of the Literacy curriculum, and pupils are encouraged to read regularly in class and also at home.
 Reading books are taken from the Phonics Bug scheme or the Rapid Readers depending on pupil age and ability.
 We also have a range of ‘free reader’ books for those pupils who have completed the schemes available.
 Pupils in Upper School are encouraged to read magazines and newspapers to develop their reading skills.
 Some pupils receive more targeted intervention for their reading in the form of one to one sessions outside of class with a member of the Intervention Team.